 Miriam holds a masters’ degree in law and studied in Germany and South Africa.
 She has over a decade of experience in promotion of human rights and democracy.
 Before joining the IRCT she worked at the German Foreign Ministry, the German Red Cross and organisations in France and South Africa.

-Rudolf PodkrivackyIT Student Assistant
+Rudolf PodkrivackyIT Associate

 Rudolf supports the IRCT Secretariat with IT.
 His responsibilities include… He recently completed a Bachelor's Degree in Global Business Informatics and is currently studying a Master’s Degree in Bachelor's Degree in Global Business Informatics.